 The 199 Steps and St Mary’s Church

-Behind St Mary’s is Whitby Abbey a 13th-century ruin that looms over Whitby from its spot high above the town.
+Behind St Mary’s is Whitby Abbey a 13th-century ruin that dominates the town.
 The Abbey is cared for by English Heritage.
 If you have an English Heritage card you can enter the Abbey for free, or pay the small entrance fee.
 The Abbey was one of the first to be built in England.
-It is also one of the abbeys that was ransacked during Henry VIII’s reign.
+It is also one of the abbeys that were ransacked during Henry VIII’s reign.
 The Abbey ruins are spectacular and a great adventure for families.

 A couple of times during the year English Heritage floodlight the Abbey.
 Whitby Abbey Illuminated is a fantastic event with ghost stories, shops and food vans and the Abbey looks even more amazing.

 After the shops find the Lifeboat Museum which sits at the bottom of West Cliff.
-One of the most powerful images of 19th Century bravery is a photograph of Henry Freeman in the then-new cork flotation jacket.
-He was the only crew member of the Whitby lifeboat wearing one when the vessel sank in a storm just outside the harbour in 1861, and the sole survivor.
-The lifeboat Robert and Ellen Robson is on display inside.
+The lifeboat Robert and Ellen Robson is on display inside, along with lots of historic artefacts and fascinating photographs.
 After you’ve had a look round the Museum, continue to walk out onto the Western Pier.

 If the lighthouse is open, be sure to climb its 81 tiny steps for an unusual overhead view of the piers and harbour.

 Retrace your steps and climb up to the top of West Cliff to the iconic Whitby Whalebone Arch.
 Two hundred years ago Whitby was best known as the thriving hub of the UK whaling industry.
-This arch, made from two huge whale jaw bones, was first erected in 1853.
-It’s been replaced twice over the years, most recently in 2003 by bones from a Bowhead whale killed legally by Alaskan Inuits.
+Made from two whale jaw bones, the arch was first erected in 1853.
+It has been replaced twice, the last time in 2003 using bones from a Bowhead whale which was killed legally by Alaskan Inuits.
 The arch stands next to the statue of the great explorer James Cook, who began his seafaring life here.

 If you like steam trains (who doesn’t?) the North York Moors Railway runs steam trains into Whitby station several times a day in summer.
 The railway journeys through the North York Moors National Park from Whitby to the ancient market town of Pickering.
 A trip to Pickering through Grosmont, Goathland and Levisham and back probably merits a full day out.

-Pannett Park, with its well maintained gardens and children’s play area is a short walk away from the centre of Whitby.
+Pannett Park, with its well-maintained gardens and children’s play area, is a short walk away from the centre of Whitby.
 This is well worth a visit, although dogs are not allowed.
 Whilst you’re there, visit the Whitby Museum and Pannett Art Gallery.
-Watercolours of the town in all its Victorian splendour hang on the walls, alongside two small permanent collections of work by The Staithes group and the Weatherill Family.
-In the same building, the Whitby Museum houses collections ranging from jet and fossils to whaling paraphernalia and bird specimens.
+Watercolours of the town in Victorian times hang on the walls.
+Alongside these are two small collections of work by The Staithes group and the Weatherill Family.
+In the same building, the Whitby Museum houses collections which include jet, fossils and bird specimens.
 On one of its walls is a giant ichthyosaur skeleton.

-There are an equal number of independent shops to be found in the west side of Whitby.
+There is an equal number of independent shops to be found on the west side of Whitby.
 Flowergate and Skinner Street are home to an eclectic bunch of shops selling a wide variety of goods.
 From the swing bridge climb up to Flowergate via Golden Lion Bank.
-You’ll find Skinner Street on the right hand side, as you walk uphill.
+You’ll find Skinner Street on the right-hand side, as you walk uphill.
 If you want to treat your dog, be sure to check out the Fuzzy Dog Bakery.

 Want to save this for later?
 Pin the image below.